 How do I fix MIDI delay in FLStudio?

 If you are experiencing a MIDI delay in FLStudio, try to find out what the cause of the delay might be.

 Make sure that you are using the best audio driver for your computer, either ASIO or ASIO4ALL for Windows, or Core Audio for Mac OS.
 Once your driver is installed, make sure it is enabled by going to your settings in FLStudio and choosing it as your driver.

 If it isn’t your driver causing the latency, make sure it isn’t any of your plugins, and make sure your sample rate and audio buffer size isn’t the problem.

 Is MIDI better than USB?

 MIDI cable connections are older than USB and are a bit more complicated with three ports inside, one for MIDI in, MIDI out, and MIDI thru.
-The USB connection is newer and manages to work without needing the three MIDI ports.
+The USB connection is newer and sends MIDI information over the standard USB connection which almost all modern computers have. ports.